 - accelerating speed and adoption of innovation to tackle compound pressures

-The expectation is that research funded through this call leads to the development or evaluation of practical, real-world solutions to provide evidence and actionable findings for decision-makers in the short, medium and longer term which deliver improved public, patient and service outcomes and reduced pressure across the health and care system.
-Economic evaluation, including health and sector costs, will be informative to decision makers.
+The expectation is that research funded through this call leads to the development or evaluation of practical, real-world solutions to provide evidence and actionable findings for decision-makers in the short, medium and longer term.
+This would in turn help to deliver improved public, patient and service outcomes and reduced pressure across the health and care system.
+Economic evaluation, including health and sector costs, would also be informative to decision makers.

 Applicants should contact the relevant NIHR programme at an early stage if they require further guidance regarding eligibility.